 Karen Mueller, PT, PhD

 - 2007 – Influences on Physical Activity and Exercise Behaviors Among Breast Cancer Survivors

 Antoinette (Toni) Sander, PT, DPT, MS, CLT-LANA

-The Oncology Section, APTA has several course offerings looking for partners to host.
+The Academy of Oncologic PT, APTA has several course offerings looking for partners to host.
 The host facility will be chosen based on the guarantee that they can draw a minimum of 20 registrants.

-The Section's General Listerv is a very productive messaging system for answering your practice questions.
+The Academy's General Listerv is a very productive messaging system for answering your practice questions.
 In addition, we maintain specialized listservs for our special interest groups.